|

 was.
 How did they die, Master Amdír?

-IerI did not look
+IerI did not look, my Lord

 I saw did.